PolymerElements/iron-component-page/README.md

 static file hosts.

-To use the real URL path for routing, set the `base-href` property to the server mount point (e.g. `/` or `/docs/`).
+To use the real URL path for routing, set the `base-href` property to the server mount point (e.g. `/api/docs` or *empty string* for the root path).
 Note that this requires a host that serves the application from all paths that should be handled by the doc viewer.

 ### Previous versions